dxos/dxos/docs/docs/guide/tutorial/create-frame.md

 Finally, we need to return the item we've created.

-> Note: ECHO APIs which mutate data, such as creating an item or setting a property, are async and return promises.
+> NOTE: ECHO APIs which mutate data, such as creating an item or setting a property, are async and return promises.

 ```ts
 const TYPE_TASKS_LIST = 'example:type.tasks.list';